McKenny Hall

 McKenny Hall, previously called McKenny Union and Charles McKenny Union, was the first student union on the campus of the Michigan State Normal College (now Eastern Michigan University) in Ypsilanti, Michigan.
-At various times the building has included bookstores, a bowling alley, a bank, a food court, a ballroom, and other social spaces for students.
+It now is the home of Chick-fil-A. At various times the building has included bookstores, a bowling alley, a bank, a food court, a ballroom, and other social spaces for students.
 Today the building is known as McKenny Hall and is home to human resources, academic advising, and career services.
 After the new Eastern Michigan University Student Center opened in 2006, McKenny closed for renovations and structural preservation work.
 The building is located across from the famous Ypsilanti Water Tower on Cross Street and is a contributing property to the Eastern Michigan University Historic District.